sulfuror/rescript-sh/README.md

 * `restic rebuild-index`
 * `restic check --read-data`

 Before that I make sure that the system was not executing the cron job (just adding a # in the cron job file) and made my backups to run every two hours.
-You can setup a cronjob using:
+You can setup a cronjob using `crontab -e` in your terminal emulator.
-* crontab -e

 Then you'll need to add a new cronjob like `10 */2 * * * /home/YOURUSERNAME/restic.sh`.
 This cron job will execute every two hours at the 10th minute.
 If you want to change it for every four hours, for example, at the 0 minute just write `0 */4 * * * /home/YOURUSERNAME/restic.sh`.